 Apple regularly releases software updates to introduce new iPhone features and fix troublesome bugs and errors.
 Open Settings again and tap General -> Software Update.
 Tap Download and Install if a software update is available.

-After the update is complete, go back to Settings -> General -> Accessibility -> Display Accommodations and make sure Auto-Brightness is turned off.
+After the update is complete, go back to Settings -> Accessibility -> Display & Text Size and make sure Auto-Brightness is turned off.
 Sometimes this feature gets turned back on after updating iOS!

 Back Up Your iPhone

 Before going any further, make sure you save a backup of your iPhone.
+A backup is a copy of all the information on your iPhone.
 Our next step is a DFU restore, so you’ll want to have a backup ready so you don’t lose any of your data or personal information.

 DFU Restore Your iPhone

 The DFU restore is the deepest type of iPhone restore.
 All the code on your iPhone gets erased and reloaded when you put it in DFU mode and restore.
-Check out our thorough guide to learn how to put your iPhone in DFU mode!
+This is the final step you can take to completely rule out a software problem.
+Check out our other article to learn how to put your iPhone in DFU mode!

 iPhone Repair Options